Am I drinking too much alcohol?

 Binge drinking is dangerous, as your body can only process one unit of alcohol per hour.
 The more rapidly you drink the more intense the effects will be, but that doesn’t make the experience any more enjoyable.
 If you find it hard to apply the booze brakes, try putting your drink down more often.
 If it isn’t in your hand all the time, you’re less likely to drink it so quickly.

 Learn new bar tricks

 If you’re at the bar with a glass in your hand, try talking more.
 Use your mouth for something other than boozing and you’re less likely to fall down at the end of the evening.
-Getting in something to eat can also have the same stalling effect, though be careful with salty snacks, as it could just stoke your thirst.
+Eating can also have the same stalling effect – though be careful with salty snacks, as it could just stoke your thirst.

 Know your limit

 Before you start drinking, be sure you know when to stop.
 This can be hard when everyone else is boozing, but practise makes perfect.
 It also avoids bad hangovers.